rudyvan/digital_meter/README.md

 5. The log panel shows the 10 most recent logging messages
 6. The side panel shows the last processed meter telegram contents.
 7. The right bottom panel shows the current quarter peak power for electricity as reported by the meter, and the forecasted peak power for the quarter against the month peak power.

 The gap is the amount of power that can be used before the peak power is reached OR the amount the current quarter risks to overshoot the current month peak.
 Then the whole quarter is highlighted in red.
-This is crucial input for any energy storage management system.
+This is crucial input for an energy storage management system.

 # Management with Energy Storage